MicrosoftDocs/Viva/Viva/engage/manage-viva-engage-users/add-block-or-remove-users.md

 2. In the Yammer admin center, select **Users** > **Invite Guests**.

 3. Enter individual email addresses.
-Guest users, including active and pending, are listed on this page.
+Active and pending guests are listed on this page.

    :::image type="content" source="../../media/c8573062-7613-4964-bbd3-4393931146af.png" alt-text=" Screenshot of the Pending guests list.":::

-As with other users, guest users' names and profiles remain blank until they accept their invitations and complete registration.
-Guest user accounts can be deleted anytime, but their contributions to the network remain.
+As with other users, guest names and profiles remain blank until they accept their invitations and complete registration.
+Guest accounts can be deleted anytime, but their contributions to the network remain.

 For more information about guests, see [External Messaging FAQ](../work-with-external-users/external-messaging-faq.md).